CVs, LinkedIn & Interviews

 Curriculum Vitae

 Your CV (also called a Resume on some sites) is a single sheet of paper listing key facts that are of interest to employers.
-The easiest way to create one is to open a Word template (shown here) and start writing.
+The easiest way to create one is to open a blank page and start writing.
 The main sections you need are:

-3. personal statement - a couple of lines about how brilliant you are and why you are just the person for this position (you will probably need to adapt this for each application).
-The Word template does this in 2 sections - skills (what you are brilliant at) and objectives (why you are applying).
+personal statement - a couple of lines about how brilliant you are and why you are just the person for this position (you will probably need to adapt this for each application).
+You could write this in 2 sections - skills (what you are brilliant at) and objectives (why you are applying).

-4. your education including name of school, when you were there and what GCSE/A-levels you earned
+your education including name of school, when you were there and what GCSE/A-levels etc you earned

 Now your CV's done, you'll need a covering letter.
-If you are sending the CV in hard copy, make sure you use all the traditional rules of letter writing (google them if you've forgotten where to put addresses and when to use sincerely/faithfully etc).
+If you are sending the CV in hard copy, make sure you use all the traditional rules of letter writing.
 For an online application, use formal language but don't worry about putting address headers and dates on your email.
 Remember to flag the email so you know when the person has opened it.
 Give them a chance to read it and then ring them up to see if they want to offer you an interview.

 One more thing....ask a couple of people to read your CV and covering letter before you send them off.
 Spelling and grammar must be perfect!
 Save your final version in pdf format so it can be read on any device.

 For more ideas on how to lay out a CV, go to https://www.visualcv.com/cv-templates/.
 I also recommend www.canva.com for designing your CV as it lets you easily change font sizes and the positions of blocks of text.
-You can use one of their templates (which are much more eye-catching than the Word template) or start from a blank A4 page if you're feeling creative.
+You can use one of their templates or start from a blank A4 page.
 The downside is Canva won't spot your typing errors, so you'll need to double check everything really carefully.
 Once happy with your design, download and save it in pdf format to share with potential employers.

 Using LinkedIn